facebook Read About Rock Layers (Geologic Time) | Science for Grades 6-8 [Printable]

 Careers in Science: Geologist

-Geologist are scientists that study the composition of Earth, including land formations and rock layers.
+Geologists are scientists that study the composition of Earth, including land formations and rock layers.
 Some geologists specialize in studying natural hazards like earthquakes, volcanoes and landslides.
-Geologist may also look for oil, gas, mineral ores and other natural resources.
+Geologists may also look for oil, gas, mineral ores and other natural resources.

-Careers in Science: Geologist Geologist are scientists that study the composition of Earth, including land formations and rock layers.
+Careers in Science: Geologist Geologists are scientists that study the composition of Earth, including land formations and rock layers.
 Some geologists specialize in studying natural hazards like earthquakes, volcanoes and landslides.
-Geologist may also look for oil, gas, mineral ores and other natural resources.
+Geologists may also look for oil, gas, mineral ores and other natural resources.

 ROCK LAYERS (GEOLOGIC TIME) VOCABULARY